 Prof. Dr. Frey’s current projects include a book on how video on demand recommender systems remediate legacy forms of cultural mediation, and a study of streaming services’ effects on media diversity.

 His recent publications have concentrated on film and other arts criticism, institutional and media industries analysis, art cinema culture, classical and contemporary film theory, film and arts education as well as historical and contemporary European (especially German and Austrian) cinema.

-His work on film criticism, recent German cinema and on the filmmaking of Michael Haneke has attracted acclaim and has been translated into several languages.
-He is regularly asked to peer review colleagues’ research and grant proposals and serves on the Peer Review College of the Arts and Humanities Research Council (AHRC), the Society of Cinema and Media Studies (SCMS) Translation/Publications Committee, the Steering Committee of the German Screen Studies Network (GSSN), the Advisory Board of the film journal Alphaville, as Editor of the journal Film Studies and as the Managing Director of the Centre for Film and Media Research.
+His work on film criticism, German cinema and on the filmmaking of Michael Haneke is frequently cited and has been translated into several languages.
+He regularly reviews peers’ book and article manuscripts and grant proposals.
+He has served as a member of the Arts and Humanities Research Council (AHRC) Peer Review College, on numerous award-granting committees of the Society of Cinema and Media Studies (SCMS), the Steering Committee of the German Screen Studies Network (GSSN), the Advisory Board of the film journal Alphaville and in numerous other validation and examining roles.

-He is frequently invited to guest lecture or to speak at research seminars, symposia and other public events, including recently at Cambridge University, Harvard University, Kings College London, University of Bristol, University of Sussex, University of Birmingham, Universita di Bologna, Waseda University Tokyo, Universitaet Frankfurt, Universitaet Bremen, Universitaet Passau, Boston University, Freie Universitaet Berlin, Deutsches Filmmuseum Frankfurt and the Museum of Fine Arts, Boston.
+He is frequently invited to guest lecture or to speak at research seminars, symposia and other public events, including recently at the British Film Institute, Deutsches Filmmuseum Frankfurt, Filmuniversitaet Babelsberg, Museum of Fine Arts Boston, Cambridge University, Dartmouth College, Harvard University, Kings College London, University of Bristol, University of Edinburgh, University of Sussex, University of Birmingham, Universita di Bologna, Universitet Gent, Waseda University Tokyo, Universitaet Frankfurt, Universitaet Bremen, Universitaet Passau, Boston University and the Freie Universitaet Berlin.